JMDKC/artangled-hugo/content/posts/2023-12-17-eisenman-whitechapel.md

   - London
 ---

 [This retrospective](https://www.whitechapelgallery.org/exhibitions/nicole-eisenman-what-happened/) - the American artist’s first in the UK, despite being active and famous since the 1990s - is a testament to a master.
-Eisenman’s specific mastery is in her handling of paint, and it’s pretty thrilling to witness what she does with it across several large rooms in the Whitechapel Gallery.
+Eisenman’s specific mastery is in the handling of paint, and it’s pretty thrilling to witness what she does with it across several large rooms in the Whitechapel Gallery.

 Her early canvases and murals were densely populated and smoothly-textured, fun and jokey: one particularly eyecatching work on the wall at Whitechapel shows a parade of brawny women beamingly hacking off the penises of their male victims, though they seem to be taking so much pleasure in their tasks it’s hard to be annoyed at them.